LARRY PATRICK ZOLOB, MBA

 In Toronto, I joined Warner Bros. in the home entertainment division.
 This was more of a product management role (vs brand building), very channel-centric as I championed DVDs and digital content for all things Non-Theatrical; TV shows, animated stuff, sports, fitness, documentaries and eventually video games.

 I fished that lake dry as 2013 began and for the next year-plus I headed up the live action marketing department of Phase 4 Films here in Toronto.
 More people to manage, great company, great people, more to do.
 Very focused on the job –growing, learning, teaching, accomplishing more, but always have an eye on what’s next, personally or professionally.
 Lots of articles out there championing the career entrepreneur.
 I’m certainly one of those.

 Following the sale of Phase 4 in 2014 I have chosen to do what I call playing chicken with my career.
 I’m lucky to now be in a position to take my time to find the right permanent gig.
-I’m networking, consulting, coaching, mentoring and developing new business ideas while doing all those self-improvement activities you never have time to do when you’re at it 24/7.
+I’m teaching, networking, consulting, coaching, mentoring and developing new business ideas while doing all those self-improvement activities you never have time to do when you’re at it 24/7.
 I’m the healthiest and fittest I have been in my life, my skills are upgraded through coursework and practice, and I have nurtured my close relationships and a number of hobbies — such as writing!

 The playing chicken part is about not compromising on what I want.
 I have been tempted by a number of ‘jobs’, but I don’t want a ‘job’.
 I’m now hooked on the ability to control my own destiny and find the right work situations and org cultures that will bring out the best in me.
 This is an awesome time in my life, I cannot lie.